-Calves are taken from their mothers within 12-24 hours of birth.
+Like other mammals, to produce milk a dairy cow must keep giving birth, usually to a calf each year.
 If nature was allowed to take its course—calves would suckle from their mother for several months, even up to a year.
-Mother cows, like most mammals have a strong maternal bond.
+Mother cows, like most mammals, have a strong maternal bond.
 One study found that this bond was formed in as little as five minutes.1

 When calves are removed mother cows will frantically bellow for the offspring that they will never see again.
 Separated calves appear frightened and bewildered.
 Regardless of how this situation is handled this separation causes enormous stress for both the cow and calf.

-As soon as calves reach their fifth day of life (after separation from their mothers they are fed a milk substitute) the Australian livestock transport standards2 allow the calves to be transported to abattoirs and saleyards.
+As soon as calves reach their fifth day of life (after separation from their mothers they are fed a milk substitute) Australian livestock transport standards2 allow the calves to be transported to abattoirs and saleyards.
 Bewildered calves are subjected to the stresses of unfamiliar sights and sounds and multiple and often rough handling as they are transported to calf scales, sale yards and slaughterhouses.